 During the drive to the police station, Cop asked Prince why he had hit Victim.
-Cop said it was important to know what had happened, and that Prince would feel better if he just told the truth.
+Cop said it was important to know what had happened, and that he would feel better if he just told the truth.
 Cop then mentioned that some people hit people because they are defending themselves, and Prince said that he had no choice but to hit Victim.

 Shortly after arriving at the police station, Cop informed Prince that he was also a suspect in a murder that occurred months earlier.
-Prince immediately asked to speak to his lawyer again, but Cop told Prince that he had already had that conversation and that he could phone his lawyer again after their interview.
+Prince immediately asked to speak to his lawyer again, but Cop told Prince that he had already had that conversation and that Cop would focus on the assault charge during the interview.
 Cop then started questioning Accused.

-Did Cop violate any legal rules or rights of Paul Prince?
+Did Cop violate any Charter, statutory, or common law rules or rights of Paul Prince?
 Please provide an analysis of why or why not.